Architecture

 - Students learn creative and technical skills in the studio environment, taught by a passionate faculty who interact with their students on a daily basis.
 The goal is to guide students as they grow both intellectually and professionally.

-- The Computer Graphics Center is a state-of-the-art university facility with hardware that includes PCs, Macs, and peripherals such as scanners, plotters and digital video-editing suites.
+- The Computer Graphics Center is a state-of-the-art university facility with hardware that includes PCs, Macs, and peripherals such as scanners, plotters, and digital video-editing suites.
 Students have access to sophisticated graphics equipment and receive hands-on instruction to augment the use of laptops in the classroom.

 - The college supports a Rapid Prototyping Center, which is the home of state-of-the-art equipment that allows students to create communication aids for their design projects.
 Using CAD (computer-aided design) models, students are able to create physical models using three basic methods: 3-D printing, large format laser-cutting and CNC (computer numeric control) devices.
 This facility is intended for all DAAP students to use in creating large-scale design.